usnistgov/caisi-cyber-evals/README.md

 # AISI Unified Cyber Benchmark (UCB)

 This is a BETA RELEASE of the [US AI Safety Institute](https://www.nist.gov/aisi)'s Unified Cyber Benchmark to assist in evaluating cyber capabilities of AI agents.
-We are limiting this initial release but hoping to open source this repository soon.
+We are limiting this initial release, but hoping to open source this repository soon.

 Please direct questions, comments, and requests for further sharing to Andrew.Fasano@nist.gov.